open-component-model/ocm-k8s-toolkit/README.md

 ```

 > [!IMPORTANT]
-> OCM K8s Toolkit requires kro and a deployer, e.g. FluxCD, to deploy an OCM resource into a Kubernetes cluster.
+> While the OCM K8s Toolkit technically can be used standalone, it requires kro and a deployer, e.g. FluxCD, to deploy
-> The OCM K8s Toolkit deployment, however, does not contain kro or any deployer.
-Please refer to the respective
+> an OCM resource into a Kubernetes cluster.
+The OCM K8s Toolkit deployment, however, does not contain kro or any
-> installation guides for these tools:
+> deployer.
+Please refer to the respective installation guides for these tools:
 > - [kro](https://kro.run/docs/getting-started/Installation/)
 > - [FluxCD](https://fluxcd.io/docs/installation/)